Rowley, Young resign PNM posts; party seeks opposition leader, chair and vice-chair

 Former prime minister Dr Keith Rowley vowed to resign as political leader of the People’s National Movement (PNM), just two days after the party’s disastrous showing at the polls.

-The PNM was routed in the 2025 General Elections under the joint leadership of Rowley and Prime Minister Stuart Young, as they lost nine seats to opposition parties—seven to new ruling party, the United National Congress (UNC), and two to the Tobago People’s Party (TPP).
+The PNM was routed in the 2025 General Elections under the joint leadership of Rowley and Prime Minister Stuart Young, as they finished with 13 seats to 26 from the United National Congress (UNC) and two to the Tobago People’s Party (TPP).

 Former prime minister Dr Keith Rowley (left) and Stuart Young.